Scooping up Delicious Dungeness Crabs

 TIME TO HEAD HOME AND COOK OUR CATCH

-Seagulls screetch overhead as we empty the remains of the bait boxes and toss it overboard.
+Seagulls screech overhead as we empty the remains of the bait boxes and toss them overboard.
 An easy dinner for them.
 Coming up, easy dinner for us.
 Back at home, we clean the boat and set the water on to boil.
 We only add salt to the water, preferring to let the crab’s natural flavor shine.
 It’s going to be hot in my big silver pot.
 When ready, we plunge in the crab one by one.
 Bring the water back to a boil and cook for 15 minutes.

-The beautiful purple shells now a brilliant reddish orange, the cooked crustaceans are set on ice to cool before cleaning.
-With a banner haul like we had today, it takes us two rounds to cook all 18 crab.
+The beautiful purple shells are now a brilliant reddish orange, the cooked crustaceans are set on ice to cool before cleaning.
+With a banner haul like we had today, it takes us two rounds to cook all 18 crabs.
 Maybe we need a bigger pot!
 Once cool, it is quite easy to clean a crab.

 I use the male segment on the belly of the crab like a can tab and pluck off the entire back in one piece.
 Rinsing under water, remove all the inedible bits under the shell until you get to the white meat in the body cavity.
 With the legs still attached, you can find the center line and gently break it in half to serve.
-We like ours with melted butter, a little lemon (only me), fresh green salad, good crusty bread and fresh steamed Oregon artichokes.
-A cold Willamette Valley, Pinot Gris or golden craft wheat beer and you have a simple, casual, delicious, Oregon summer meal.
+We like ours with melted butter, a little lemon (only me), fresh green salad, good crusty bread, and fresh steamed Oregon artichokes.
+A cold Willamette Valley Pinot Gris or golden craft wheat beer and you have a simple, casual, delicious, Oregon meal.

 ENJOY THE SLOW PACE AND SOCIAL NATURE OF A CRAB FEAST